GalacticFog/gestalt-k8s-install/README.md

 * PV support on the underlying infrastructure

 A workstation for running the installer:
-* Mac OS or Linux
+* Mac OS, Linux, or Windows with Linux environment installed
 * kubectl configured for the target cluster
 * Helm installed